-Tyson Foods Inc. was established by John W. Tyson in 1935, and as of 2016 it employed 114,000 people, 108,000 of which were in the U.S. The company supplies value-added chicken, beef and pork to retail grocers, broad line foodservice distributors and national fast food and full service restaurant chains.
-It provides chicken supplies to all Yum!
-Brands chains, including KFC and Taco Bell, as well as McDonald's, Burger King, small restaurant businesses, and prisons.
+Tyson Foods Inc. was established by John W. Tyson in 1935, and as of 2022, it employed 142,000 people, 124,000 of which were in the U.S. The company supplies value-added chicken, beef and pork to retail grocers, broad line foodservice distributors and national fast food and full service restaurant chains.
+It provides chicken supplies to all brands chains, including KFC and Taco Bell, as well as McDonald's, Burger King, small restaurant businesses, and prisons.
 The company manufactures a wide variety of processed meat products at its 123 food processing plants.
 It produces products such as Buffalo wings, boneless Buffalo wings, chicken nuggets and tenders.
 It operates through four segments: Chicken, Beef, Pork and Prepared Foods.
 In 2019, Tyson introduced a line of plant-based products called Raised & Rooted that produces vegetarian burgers, nuggets, and sausages.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.